Great Grace, Besetting Sin & The Irrevocable Calling Of God

 3 We remember before our God and Father your work produced by faith, your labor prompted by love, and your endurance inspired by hope in our Lord Jesus Christ.

 Great Grace & Besetting Sin

-The Gospel teaches that everyone has fallen short of the Glory of God and all deserve the death penalty.
-The good news is though, God manifested Himself as a human in all divine perfection and took that death penalty upon Himself.
+The Gospel teaches that everyone has fallen short of the Glory of God and that all deserve the death penalty.
+The good news is though, that God manifested Himself as a human in all divine perfection and took that death penalty upon Himself.
 He miraculously resurrected 3 days later in order to save and justify those who put their faith in Him for salvation.
 Thank you Father in Heaven for this gift of righteousness.

 43 “When an impure spirit comes out of a person, it goes through arid places seeking rest and does not find it.
 44 Then it says, ‘I will return to the house I left.’
-When it arrives, it finds the house unoccupied, swept clean and put in order.
+When it arrives, it finds the house unoccupied, swept clean, and put in order.
 45 Then it goes and takes with it seven other spirits more wicked than itself, and they go in and live there.
 And the final condition of that person is worse than the first.
 That is how it will be with this wicked generation.”